App Configuration (fly.toml)

 dockerfile

-accepts a relative path to a Dockerfile.
+accepts a relative path to a Dockerfile, or a URL.
 By default, flyctl

 looks for Dockerfile